 A steep climb out of the village leads you up to the South Downs Way's first hill, Cheesefoot Head.
-To get here will take about an hour and a quarter and you will have walked 3.3 miles...
-Not bad for your first day's exercise!
+To get here you will have walked 3.3 miles.

 Crossing the A272 carefully, Cheesefoot Head affords great views to the north across the vast natural bowl towards Telegraph Clump.
 The natural amphitheatre at Cheesefoot Head became a vast encampment of allied troops prior to D-Day.
 Thousands of American and British troops filled the steeply sloping banks to see Joe Louis, the heavyweight champion of the world - serving in the US army as a physical education teacher - at a US Army boxing tournament.

-General Eisenhower also used the large amphitheatre to address American troops just prior to D-Day
+General Eisenhower also used the large amphitheatre to address American troops just prior to D-Day.
+Nowadays it is more often used for festivals.